mrvea/angular-service-layer/README.md

 - Layered service could be injected independently(one direction only)
 - scalable
 - Abstract with decorators
-## Problem/Reason
-In many projects that I worked in, I ran into an issue of very large services and/or many services injections with manual method wrapping.
-In my cases I wanted to import one service and use this service only without complications.
-Imagine a service that is a mini API server, which has endpoints(methods) that handle some logic for whom ever is using it.
-### Single service
-Cram all of the methods into service, but this will break single responsibility rule, which separates services under some logical context or domain.
-Bloated service will be hard to organize, test and debug.
-### Inheritance
-Each (sub) service was inheriting from another.
-This was essentially inheritance chaining.
-This worked when the services were very simple, but any added complexity was a headache.
-The inner communication was most impossible, so any interactions had to be extracted into multiple protected methods.
-It was a headache to update or change.
-### Composition
-Making services by context and grouping them under a domain if applicable.
-Injecting those service explicitly into communication service. and wrapping each expected method into a public communication method.
-This worked, but the recreation the methods and signatures in the parent service seamed unnecessary.
-This made signature modification cumbersome.
-The injected serves could be made public, but this adds prior knowledge and cumbersome to use in dynamic way.
-### Mixins
-I have tried this for nodejs server and it worked very well.
-It was pretty elegant.
-Pure mixing was not as elegant in angular, because types would be lost in the merge with mixin decorator and we could not use "extend" mixins.
-There is issue of `this` as well with mixins, because encapsulation is broken.

 ## Concept
-Services are created with some contextual methods that application needs.
-A normal service as 'root' provider.
-A `@Layer` decorator is added to the service.
-Layer classed do extend from AbstractLayer Class, which add typing in the mixins and expected behavior contract.
+Services are created with some contextual methods that application needs, like any other service in angular.
+A `@Layer()` decorator is added to the service.
+Layered class does extend from `AbstractLayer Class`, which adds typings in the mixin, and an expected behavior contract.
-A root layer service is created.
-A root layer will have `@Layer` decorator, but all of the child layer will be added as `subLayer`.
-Due to limitation of typescript, root layer service interface will have to be extend with child layer interfaces.
+A root layer service is then created.
+A root layer will have `@Layer()` decorator as well, but all of the child layers will be added as `subLayers`.
+Due to a limitation of typescript, root layer service interface will have to be extend with child layer interfaces.
 All classes in typescript have interfaces with the name, and those interfaces can be "overloaded" or extended.
 This is a workaround, but it is pretty seamless.
-Mixins will create method wrappers with for each exported method.
-Mixins are used to created dynamic composition, because wrapper method do not relinquish ownership from the original methods.
-Wrapper function just call the method and pass all of the parameters.
+Mixins will create method wrappers for each exported method.
+Mixins are used to created dynamic composition, because wrapper method does not relinquish ownership from all the original iterated methods.
+Wrapper function just calls the method and passes all of the parameters to it.
-Communication service will extend the root layer service or any other service.
+Communication service will extend the root layer service.
 Communication service is never used internally(inside of the domain), so that there is no circular dependency.

-Now root layer could be used to add plethora of service, in turn methods
+Now root layer could be used to add a plethora of services, in turn, methods.

 ## Breakdown

 in-depth breakdown of the concept

 ### Services:
 Normal service with `@Layer()` decorator added to the class.
-The class extends an AbstractLayer class which I will explain in detail later
+The class extends an AbstractLayer class which will be explained in detail later
-As a convention, I use `.layet.ts` for these services
+As a naming convention, I use `.layer.ts` for these services, instead of `.service.ts`
 ``` ts
 @Injectable({ProvideIn: 'root'})
 @Layer()